 A public VPN is one where everyone has the same opportunity to gain access, though it might be restricted in some way (such as requiring you to pay for service).
 Anyone can buy a service plan, receive the connection details, and connect to the VPN right away.
 Those details usually arrive in a welcome email, or you can also find them on the service’s website.

 Private VPNs are usually used to access private data whereas public VPNs are usually used to hide internet activity and/or get around region-blocking restrictions.

 Whatever you do, avoid using free VPNs!
 Best case scenario?
 They offer poor speeds and terrible customer support due to unreliable revenue streams.
 Worst case scenario?
 They track your activity, sell your data to third parties, and some have been known to take control of your computer for nefarious purposes.

 We highly recommend paying for a logless VPN that cares about privacy.
-Our favorite recommendations include ExpressVPN and Private Internet Access.
+Our favorite recommendations include ExpressVPN and CyberGhost.
 Reputable public VPNs aren’t cheap, but privacy comes at a cost and they’re definitely worth the price.

-How Do I Set Up a VPN on Windows 10?
+How to Set Up a VPN on Windows 10

 For this example, we’ll be setting up a VPN on Windows 10 with the Private Internet Access public VPN.
 It’s essentially the same process for any other VPN connection, but make sure to switch out the connection details when appropriate.